mocktomata/mocktomata/README.md

 I am `mockto`, or in short `mt`, the main mechanism and your guide.

-I can record the behavior of a part of your system.
+I can record the behavior of your system.
 And I can simulate that behavior.

 I can isolate your code from the fluctuation and uncertainty of the outside world.
-And I can let your code connect to the world by the flip of a switch.
+And I can connect your code to the world by the flip of a switch.

 Most of the time,
 masters utilize me when they write tests.

-Utilize me in tests has several benefits over traditional tests.
+Utilizing me in tests has several benefits over traditional tests.

 Traditionally, masteres write unit tests, integration tests, and acceptance tests to verify the system is working correctly.